waterbear-cloud/paco/docs/paco-config.rst

       - The order in which the group will be deployed
       - ResourceGroup
     * - resources
-      - Container of Resources_ AIM schemas
+      - Container of Resources_ Paco schemas
       - .. fa:: check
       -
       -